brianbirir/captive-portal-platform/docs/deployment.md

 ## Raspberry Pi Deployment

+The Raspberry Pi can be used a test device to create a captive portal.
+The deployment script automates the setup of the Flask application, database, and necessary services to run a captive portal on the Raspberry Pi.

 For easy deployment on a Raspberry Pi with Nginx as a reverse proxy, a comprehensive deployment script is included.

 ### Deployment Flow